395t/review-assignments/_summaries/sutskever2014sequence_1.md

 ## What interesting variants are explored?

 I found it interesting that the paper implemented reversed LSTMs.
-Typical LSTMs read sentences from beginning to end, but this paper reverses the senetences and reads input backwards.
+Typical LSTMs read sentences from beginning to end, but this paper reverses the sentences and reads input backwards.
 Apparently, this significantly helped their model's performance by increasing BLEU score by about 4 - 5.
 They theorize that because source words are closed to the target words in the decoder, there is fewer "minimal time lag".
 Since the source and target words are initially closer to each other, it is easier for the model to draw connections between the input and output sentences which led to improvement.

 ## TL;DR